 (d) the expected contribution of the financial instrument to the achievement of specific objectives.

-The ex ante assessment may be reviewed or updated and may cover part or the entire territory of the Member State and may be based on existing or updated ex ante assessments.
+The ex ante assessment may be reviewed or updated, may cover part or the entire territory of the Member State, and may be based on existing or updated ex ante assessments.

-4. Support to final recipients may be combined with any form of Union contribution, including from the same Fund and may cover the same expenditure item.
-In that case, the Funds' financial instrument support, which is part of a financial instrument operation, shall not be declared to the Commission for support under another form, another Fund or another Union instrument.
+4. Support to final recipients may be combined with support from any Fund or another Union instrument and may cover the same expenditure item.
+In such acase, the Fund’s support under the financial instrument, which is part of a financial instrument operation, shall not be declared to the Commission for support under another form, another Fund or another Union instrument.

 5. Financial instruments may be combined with programme support in the form of grants in a single financial instrument operation, within a single funding agreement, where both distinct forms of support shall be provided by the body implementing the financial instrument.
-In such case the rules applicable to financial instruments shall apply to that single financial instrument operation.
+In such a case, the rules applicable to financial instruments shall apply to that single financial instrument operation.
 The programme support in the form of grants shall be directly linked and necessary for the financial instrument and shall not exceed the value of the investments supported by the financial product.

 6. In the case of combined support under paragraphs 4 and 5, separate records shall be kept for each source of support.